 How Bromley’s hard water damages toilets

 Toilets are one of the first places hard water shows up in Bromley properties.
 Scale builds progressively on siphon washers, fill valves, flapper seals and flush mechanisms.
 A toilet that runs constantly, fills slowly or fails to flush properly is frequently a hard water failure — not a manufacturing defect.
+Limescale accumulates on the internal walls of the cistern, on the flush valve seat and around the outlet.

+In Bromley, a toilet installed several years ago with no softener will often carry significant scale inside the cistern that a simple washer replacement will not fully address.
 The correct repair in hard water areas includes descaling the cistern internals and replacing scaled components rather than adjusting them.
-Adjusting a scaled fill valve buys weeks — replacing it with an inhibitor dose buys years.
+Adjusting a scaled fill valve buys weeks — replacing the scaled valve and considering a scale inhibitor on the incoming supply where appropriate buys longer.

 Toilet faults in Bromley’s housing stock